Prag8855/aab/content/guides/housing-scams.md

 Berlin has [rent control laws](/glossary/Mietpreisbremse).
 Ask [Conny](/out/conny-mietpreisbremse), a *[[Mieterverein]]* or a lawyer to verify your lease.
 If your rent is too high, they can help you lower it.
 Your landlord can't kick you out because you lower your rent.

 When you [move in](/guides/moving-in), try to get the last tenant's lease.
-It really helps to lower your rent.
+It's easier to lower your rent when you have that.

 ### Eigenbedarf

 Landlords need a valid reason to end your lease and kick you out.
 If they need the apartment for their family or themselves, they can kick you out.
-This is called *Eigenbedarf*.[^45]
+This is called personal use (*Eigenbedarf*).[^45]

-Landlords often use *Eigenbedarf* to kick you out, but never move in.
-Instead, they sell the empty apartment for a higher price, or raise the rent and find another tenant.[^46]
+Landlords often use *Eigenbedarf* to kick tenants out, even if they don't need the apartment.
+Instead of moving in, they sell the empty apartment for a higher price, or raise the rent and find another tenant.[^46]

-If this happens to you, [get legal help](/guides/questions-about-berlin#apartment-questions).
-You can usually stop or delay it.
+If this happens to you, [get legal help](/guides/questions-about-berlin#apartment-questions).[^47] You can usually stop, delay it, or get paid to move out.

 ### Landlord does not return deposit